Tight Differential Privacy for Discrete-Valued Mechanisms and for the Subsampled Gaussian Mechanism Using FFT: Differential Privacy

 We first recall some basic definitions of DP~\citep{dwork_et_al_2006}.
 We use the following notation.
 An input data set containing $N$ data points is denoted as $X = (x_1,\ldots,x_N) \in \mathcal{X}^N$, where $x_i \in \mathcal{X}$, $1 \leq i \leq N $.

-\begin{defn} We say two data sets $X$ and $Y$ are neighbours in remove/add relation if you get one by removing/adding an element from/to the other and denote this with $\sim_R$.
-We say $X$ and $Y$ are neighbours in substitute relation if you get one by substituting one element in the other.
+\begin{defn} We say two data sets $X$ and $Y$ are neighbours in remove/add relation if we get one by removing/adding an element from/to the other and denote this with $\sim_R$.
+We say $X$ and $Y$ are neighbours in substitute relation if we get one by substituting one element in the other.
 We denote this with $\sim_S$. \end{defn}

 \begin{defn} Let $\varepsilon > 0$ and $\delta \in [0,1]$.
 Let $\sim$ define a neighbouring relation.
 Mechanism $\mathcal{M} \, : \, \mathcal{X}^N \rightarrow \mathcal{R}$ is $(\varepsilon,\delta,\sim)$-DP if for every $X \sim Y$ and every measurable set $E \subset \mathcal{R}$ we have that